• Skip to primary navigation

 pinterest image of miso sauce with text overlay that reads easy, vegan, 5 ingredients miso sauce

-Miso dressing is an easy, versatile sauce that adds a flavorful punch to any dish!
-This tasty, vegan sauce makes everything taste better.
+Miso sauce is an easy, versatile sauce that adds a flavorful punch!
+This tasty, vegan sauce is great for dipping, dressing, and making everything taste better.

 • Ingredients